HELOC Loans

 Am I eligible for a HELOC?

-Your income and outgoings support the affordability assessment, which is tested on the full facility amount amortised over the repayment period (not the draw period), typically at a stress-tested rate above the offered rate
+Affordability is tested on the full facility amount amortised over the repayment period (not the draw period), typically at a stress-tested rate above the offered rate.
+This means the borrower must be able to afford the higher post-transition payment from the outset, even if only interest-only payments are required during the draw period.

 Brokers

 The UK HELOC market is specialist, with fewer providers than the standard secured loan market.
-A broker who works across both product types can compare options and identify the right fit.
+HELOC products are distributed primarily through intermediaries, so broker access is essential to seeing the full range of options.

 Specialist product access

-HELOC products are distributed primarily through intermediaries.
-A broker with access to the full panel can show you options that are not available directly, including products from specialist providers not visible on comparison sites.
+HELOC products are not available directly from providers.
+A broker with access to the full panel can show you options that are not visible on comparison sites, including products from the small number of specialist UK HELOC providers.

 Cross-product comparison

 A HELOC is not always the cheapest or most suitable option.
-A broker who also covers standard secured loans and remortgages can compare the total cost across product types and recommend the structure that fits your situation, not just the one you searched for.
+Higher fees can erode the draw-timing saving on smaller facilities.
+A broker who also covers standard secured loans and remortgages can compare total cost across product types and recommend the structure that fits.

 Clearer support